yuanzhao-CVLAB/PyADMetric_EvalToolkit/README.md

 ##  Introduction
 This repository focuses on providing code for the computation of metrics related to anomaly detection.
 It offers both a CPU-based version (**test_score.py**) and a GPU-accelerated version (**test_score_gpu_accelerate.py**).
 The GPU-accelerated version enables fast computation of multiple anomaly detection metrics, such as AUROC, AP, and F1-max at both image-level and pixel-level.
-As demonstrated by the experiments shown in the figure below, our code is <span style="color:red">1.77x</span> faster than Ader, a widely-used multi-class anomaly detection library, on the Nvidia RTX 4090, and
-<span style="color:red">4.25x</span> faster on the Nvidia A6000.
+As demonstrated by the experiments shown in the figure below, our code is ↗️ **1.77x** faster than Ader, a widely-used multi-class anomaly detection library, on the Nvidia RTX 4090, and ↗️ 4.25x faster on the Nvidia A6000.

 The reasons behind this efficient measurement are as follows: